zeynepa9/memory-game/README.md

 ![Memory Game Screenshot](./public/ss.png)

-This memory game is a fun and engaging way to test your memory.
-The game is built with React and uses Tarot cards as the theme.
-Each round, players click on a card to reveal its image and must remember the position of each card to match pairs.
+This memory game is an entertaining and engaging way to test your memory skills.
+Built with React, the game features a Tarot card theme.
+In each round, players select cards and must remember the ones they have already chosen.
+The game ends if the same card is selected more than once.

 ## Live Demo